yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ![FILESYSTEM](./FILESYSTEM.jpg)

 The FILESYSTEM configuration resembles the EXTERNAL with the difference that it uses FileSysytemStore on the external flash.
 By default, the FileSystemStore will use the default filesystem and the default block device.
-In this configuration, all kvstore C API paths, besides nonsecure, are all mapped to work with the SecureStore class and this class will handle the use of the internal TDBStore or external FileSystemStore.
-The nonsecure path will be mapped directly to the FileSystemStore in the external memory.
+In this configuration, all kvstore C API paths are mapped to the SecureStore class and this class will handle the use of the internal TDBStore or external FileSystemStore.
 This configuration can be enabled by setting storage_type in storage mbed_lib.json to FILESYSTEM.

 Below is the FILESYSTEM configuration mbed_lib.json